Home >> Didactical themes >> Materials

 In antiquity these stones were used for jewelry, dye, raw material, healing properties, ...

-Obsidian (volcanic glass), millstone, flint/silex, horn, bone, ivory, a piece of meteorite from the Kamil crater, copper, iron, ...
+Obsidian (volcanic glass), millstone, flint/silex, horn, bone, a piece of meteorite from the Kamil crater, copper, iron, ivory from a mammoth (10.000 years old, from the permaforst in Yakutia, Siberia), ...

 The first Greek word for iron is ‘sediros’ (= of the stars), because the first metal objects were produced from meteorites, which contain a lot of iron.